The Medical Trust Plan Types

 - 65 years or older

-- Enrolled in a Medical Trust SEE plan
+- Enrolled in the Medical Trust SEE Plan

 What costs are covered?

 Under the exception, Medicare will become the primary payer of claims covered under Medicare Part A. These include hospitalization expenses, including inpatient care in hospitals, skilled nursing facilities, hospices, and home healthcare settings.
 The Medical Trust plan will be the secondary payer.
 For other coverage, such as doctor visits, outpatient procedures and prescription drug coverage, the Medical Trust plan will be the primary payer.
 However, if an employee or eligible spouse elects to enroll in Medicare Part B coverage, Medicare will become the primary payer of Part B claims and the Medical Trust plan will be the secondary payer.